MattyStacks/sieve-email-filters/README.md

 ## Contributing

 Contributions of new Sieve scripts, improvements to existing ones, or documentation enhancements are welcome.
 Please feel free to submit pull requests or open issues to discuss new filter ideas.

+## TODO

+ - [ ] Need to really work on the spam check filtering.
+Only have a working stubb right now.